Mental Health and Families

 - Children’s needs can be overlooked at this time as adults are preoccupied with the emotional and practical demands of managing with the mental illness.
 Children are profoundly affected by all that is going on around them.
 Read more

-How mental illness is managed in families will have a major affect on the mental health of the individual, the family and future generations.
+How mental illness is managed in families will have a major affect on the mental health of the individual, the family and future generations which is why child psychologists need to be involved with family counselling.
 It is important to know that there are many ways in which workers can support resilience in families.
 The key message is to ‘talk together’about mental health and mental illness.

 Also read more about treatment for alcoholism here as alcohol and drug abuse can be major issues within a relationship and counselling and treatment for alcohol and substance abuse, support through detox and engagement during rehab can be the first step in treating mental health issues which are damaging a relationship.